Michelangelo27/chatgpt_selenium_automation/README.md

 ## Prerequisites

-1. Make sure you have installed the required libraries, as specified in the `requirements.txt` file.
+1. Install the library with the command: pip install git+https://github.com/Michelangelo27/chatgpt_selenium_automation.git
 2. Download the appropriate version of `chromedriver.exe` and save it to a known location on your system.